jimmccoy77/UDS101/README.md

 It is critical that all Unicorn Engineers have a deep understanding of our core offerings.
 Even if creating UDS packages and UDS bundles isn’t part of your day-to-day work, gaining this experience will help you better serve our Mission Heroes and deepen your understanding of the UDS ecosystem.

 **Target Audience**:
-This workshop is intended for new engineers in Product, Delivery, and Growth, as part of their onboarding process.
+This prework is intended for new engineers in Product, Delivery, and Growth, as part of their onboarding process and preparation for the UDS 201 Live Workshop.

-### **2. Setup Environment (5 minutes)**
+### **2. Setup Environment**

-- **Objective:** Ensure all participants have the necessary tools installed and set up.
+- **Objective:** Ensure you have the necessary tools installed and set up before proceeding.
 - **Steps:**
   - **Install UDS CLI**:
     - Command: `brew tap defenseunicorns/tap && brew install uds`
-  - **Ensure Docker is Running**: Verify Docker or Colima is running on participants' machines.
+  - **Ensure Docker is Running**: Verify Docker or Colima is running on your machine.
   - **Install K3d (if not already installed)**:
     - Command: `brew install k3d`

 **Note**:
 Before diving into UDS Package and UDS Bundle creation, it’s important to understand what UDS is and the problem it solves.
 Complete the short, 10-minute "Intro to UDS" course, which all new hires are automatically enrolled in via Rippling.
-This foundational knowledge will make the hands-on portion of this workshop more meaningful.
+This foundational knowledge will make the hands-on portion of this prework more meaningful.

-### **3. Create and Configure Nginx Zarf Package (10 minutes)**
+### **3. Create and Configure Nginx Zarf Package**

-- **Objective:** Participants will create a Zarf package for Nginx and configure it for deployment.
+- **Objective:** Create a Zarf package for Nginx and configure it for deployment.
 - **Steps:**
   - **Create Directory for Nginx Package**:
     - Command: `mkdir nginx-package && cd nginx-package`